GeorgMeore/lambda/README.md

 S=Sb
 ```

-## Repl session.
+## REPL session.

 You can create bindings and evaluate expressions.
-When an expression is evaluated interpreter shows you
+When an expression is evaluated,
-intermediate expression states during reduction prefixed with `- `.
+the interpreter shows you intermediate expression states prefixed with `- `.

 ### Example repl session: